Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that may impact this area.
-Key projects are Illawong Village Shopping Centre Redevelopment, Heathcote Road Upgrade from Infantry Parade to The Avenue, Blaxland Riverside Estate, and Baxter Place.
-Relevant details of these projects follow.
+The performance of an area is significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact this particular area.
+Notable among these are the Illawong Village Shopping Centre Redevelopment, Heathcote Road Upgrade from Infantry Parade to The Avenue, Blaxland Riverside Estate, and Baxter Place.
+The following list provides more details about those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.